LLAW6245 & JDOC6245

 The course will commence with a brief recap of the regulatory framework for Hong Kong securities industry, including the overarching objectives of regulation, and an ad hoc review of some important failures that serve to highlight the relationship between compliance, regulations and the proper operation of markets.

-With a view to giving a 360-degree review of the compliance function, the course will examine (a) the different roles of compliance in different types of organizations, (b) positioning the compliance function in the context of an organization culture, corporate governance practices, and ethics, (c) the proper role of compliance in the organization relationships with third parties (including customers, clients, counterparties, and regulators) and (d) compliance as a risk management function.
+With a view to giving a 360-degree review of the compliance function, the course will explore perspectives on topics such as the different roles of compliance in different types of organizations, and the compliance function in the context of an organization’s culture, corporate governance practices, and ethics.
+The role of compliance in the organization’s relationships with third parties (including customers, clients, counterparties, and regulators) and its role as a risk management function will be considered.

 With a view to giving students closer contact with the realities of the compliance task, the course will make extensive use of speakers from the industry and the regulators.
 The format of each lecture will in general be comprised of two halves, the first being in a lecture format, the second being discussion-based and driven by small group work and question and answer discussions.
 Accordingly, student participation is expected and required to contribute to the learning context.